Non-loose torus knots: Tight contact structures on torus knot complements

-To classify non-loose torus knots, we will first classify tight contact structures on $C$ having convex boundary with dividing slope $n \in \mathbb{N}$ (here we use the Seifert coordinates $\mathcal{C}_1$ on $-\partial C=\partial N$) and without convex Giroux torsion.
-See Section~\ref{oldclassification} for the definition of convex Giroux torsion.
-We note that as we are thinking of $C$ as the complement of a knot we will orient its boundary as $-\partial C$, in particular the slopes of dividing curves of tori parallel to $-\partial C$ will change in a clockwise direction as they move into $C$.
+We note that as we are thinking of $C$ as the complement of a knot, we will orient its boundary as $-\partial C$, in particular, the slopes of dividing curves of tori parallel to $-\partial C$ will change in a clockwise direction as they move into $C$.
 We will always assume that $|q|>p>0$.
-Also recall that we use the notation $\frac ab \bigcdot \frac cd$ to denote the quantity $ad-bc$ (which can be thought of as the intersection between a slope $a/b$ curve and a slope $c/d$ curve on $T^2$).
+Also, recall that we use the notation $\frac ab \bigcdot \frac cd$ to denote the quantity $ad-bc$. \begin{definition} When considering a vertical curve $\gamma$ in $C$ it has a natural framing coming from the Seifert fibered structure (nearby regular fibers frame $\gamma$).
+If $\gamma$ is Legendrian, then we call the contact framing relative to this Seifert framing the \dfn{twisting of $\gamma$} or the \dfn{twisting along $\gamma$}. \end{definition}

-Given the complement $C$ of a $(p,q)$--torus knot $T_{p,q}$ and a slope $s$ on the boundary of $C$, we denote by
+Given the complement $C$ of a $(p,q)$-torus knot $T_{p,q}$ and a slope $s$ on the boundary of $C$, we denote by

 We begin with positive torus knots.